joeptacek/lc-scrape/README.md

 # lc-scrape

-lc-scrape is a utility for scraping [subject heading approved lists](https://classweb.org/approved-subjects/) from the Library of Congress (LC) website to a pair of output files.
+*lc-scrape* is a utility for scraping [subject heading approved lists](https://classweb.org/approved-subjects/) from the Library of Congress (LC) website to a set of output files.

 `scrape.json` represents the approved list as an array of update objects (example given below).

-`tweets.json` represents the approved list as an array Tweet threads for use with [lc-tweet](https://github.com/joeptacek/lc-tweet).
+`tweets.json` represents the approved list as an array of Tweet threads for use with [*lc-tweet*](https://github.com/joeptacek/lc-tweet).

-*It's quite possible lc-scrape will eventually break if LC ever changes the structure of its approved lists.*

 ## Usage